alibaba/GraphScope/docs/graph_analytics_workloads.md

 ## What can GraphScope Do

-In GraphScope, Graph Analytics Engine (GAE) is responsible for handling graph analytics algorithms.It addresses the abovementioned challenges in the following ways:
+In GraphScope, Graph Analytics Engine (GAE) is responsible for handling graph analytics algorithms.
+It addresses the abovementioned challenges in the following ways:

 ### Managing graph data in a distributed way